codylane/python-integration-test-webserver/README.md

 cloning
 =======
-When cloning this repo, make sure to rename otherwise the python interpreter will complain about not being able to find module paths.
+When cloning this repo, make sure to rename (removing the -) otherwise the python interpreter will complain about not being able to find module paths.